vasu31dev/playwright-ts/README.md

     For example, if you have the following configuration in your `playwright.config.ts` file:

     ```typescript
-    testIdAttribute: 'qa-target'
+    testIdAttribute: 'qa-target';
     ```

     With this configuration, you can directly pass the `qa-target` value to the `getLocatorByTestId` function without the need for any CSS or XPath.
 This simplifies the process of locating elements on the page, especially when dealing with complex or dynamic content.
 For more information please refer to [Playwright test id documentation](https://playwright.dev/docs/locators#locate-by-test-id)

 3.  `getLocatorByText(text: string)`: This function returns a Locator object for the element with the given text.
 The text parameter is a string representing the text of the element you want to locate.